 Decks are shaped a certain way for a reason.
-They are the lightest, strongest and most responsive shape that can be made at this point in time.
+They are the lightest, strongest and most responsive shape that skaters use.
 Most decks are 32” long x 7½"-8½” wide x ½” thick.

 There are different shapes of skateboards depending on the type of skateboarding you like to do.